Estimating the Intensive Margin Effect in Panel Data Settings: Proofs

 This proof uses the following results from \textcite{athey_identification_2006}: \begin{lemma} The CiC quantile estimator has an asymptotically linear representation. \\ Let $\tau(q) = F_{Y_{2}(1) \mid G = 1}^{-1}(q) - F_{Y_{2}(0) \mid G=1}^{-1}(q)$.
 Let $\hat \tau(q)$ be CiC quantile estimator, $\hat \tau(q) = \widehat F_{Y_{2}(1) \mid G = 1}^{-1}(q) - \widehat{F}_{Y_{2} \mid G=0}^{-1}\left(\widehat F_{Y_{1} \mid G = 0}\left(\widehat F_{Y_{1} \mid G=1}^{-1}(q)\right)\right)$.
 Then,

 Proof: See \textcite[Theorem 5.3]{athey_identification_2006}. \end{lemma} \begin{corollary}The CiC quantile estimator is asymptotically normal.
 Proof: See \textcite[Theorem 5.3]{athey_identification_2006}. \end{corollary} In general, the asymptotic variance of the CiC quantile estimator is difficult to interpret.
 However, it is important to note that it is a function of the quantile $q$, and that the variance is also linear in $g$ and $t$. \begin{lemma} The estimated proportions are asymptotically normal.
-Proof: See \textcite[Theorem 5.4]{athey_identification_2006}. \end{lemma} \begin{proof} The proof follows from the Delta Method.
-I will derive the asymptotic distribution for $\widehat{ \Lambda^{LB}}(q)$.
-The same steps could be followed to derive the asymptotic distribution of $\widehat{ \Lambda^{UB}}(q)$.
+Proof: See \textcite[Theorem 5.4]{athey_identification_2006}. \end{lemma}